What is Magnesium?

 High Blood Pressure Medication

-People taking high blood pressure medication should not take magnesium.
+People taking high blood pressure medication should not take it.
 Most blood pressure medications function by blocking calcium from entering cells.
-At the same time, magnesium may also block calcium.
+At the same time, it may also block calcium.
 As a result, blood pressure could get too low (x).

 Other Interactions With Medicines or Conditions

-Other medications that should not be taken in combination with magnesium are blood clotting pills, muscle relaxants and water pills.
-Similar to blood pressure medication, magnesium also slows blood clotting, which could become a problem when already taking slow blood clotting medication.
-Magnesium relaxes muscles just as a muscle relaxant would.
+Other medications that should not be taken in combination with it are blood clotting pills, muscle relaxants and water pills.
+Similar to blood pressure medication, it also slows blood clotting, which could become a problem when already taking slow blood clotting medication.
+It relaxes muscles just as a muscle relaxant would.
 Do not take this combination.
 Lastly, water pills increase magnesium in the body.
-Adding more magnesium may create magnesium levels that are far too high (x).
+Adding more magnesium may create levels that are far too high (x).

 The Bottom Line